wallarm/product-documentation/docs/latest/about-wallarm/credential-stuffing.md

 Wallarm's Credential Stuffing Detection keeps credentials data safe applying the following sequence of actions:

 1. As the request arrives at the node, it generates [SHA-1](https://en.wikipedia.org/wiki/SHA-1) from the password and sends several chars to the Cloud.
-1. Cloud sends full SHA-1 encrypted compromised passwords that begin with the received chars back to the node.
+1. Cloud checks its database of known compromised passwords looking for those starting with the received chars and, if finds them, sends these passwords in the SHA-1 encrypted format to the node for it to compare the password from the request with the ones received from the Cloud.
-1. If there is a match, the node reports a credential stuffing attack to the Cloud, including the login taken from the request to this attack information.
+1. If it is a match, the node reports a credential stuffing attack to the Cloud, including the login taken from the request to this attack information.
 1. The node passes the request to the application.

-Thus, credentials are never sent together, passwords are never sent unencrypted, and your clients' authorization data always stays secure.
+Thus, passwords from machines with Wallarm nodes are never sent to the Wallarm Cloud unencrypted.
+Credentials are not sent simultaneously, ensuring clients' authorization data remains secure within your network.

 **Mass and single attempts**